allengarvin/adventofcode/languages.md

 Racket
 >Knowledge: 3

 >Basically, it's a lisp.
-But unlike Common Lisp, it seems to have a lot more libraries
+Based off Scheme, which I like more than Common Lisp, but it has lots
-> useful for the types of operations I want to do to write these.
+> of useful libraries.
+I haven't written any DSLs yet, but hope to for some problem.

 Ruby
 >Knowledge: 4